 We Can Help!

 Don’t know where to start?
 We have more than 20 years of experience helping Canadian citizens obtain TN Visas.
-If you have questions about your particular situation, contact Richards and Jurusik for a free assessment of your TN Visa matters.
+If you have questions about your particular situation, contact Richards and Jurusik for an assessment of your TN Visa matters.